 Following some major renovations to Concourse C that were completed in November 2021, construction is now underway on an estimated $500 million four-floor expansion of the C gates that will include a new connection to the D gates.
 Completion is targeted for 2027.

-There are numerous ground transportation options from the airport: app-based ride services, limos and car services, taxis, shuttles, rental cars and public transit.
+Ground transportation options from the airport include app-based ride services, taxis (two kinds, metered or flat-rate based on destination zip code), shuttles, rental cars and public transit.
 App-based ride services pick up passengers at different locations that are explained on the app depending on what vehicle you’ve requested.
-Taxis, shuttles and many car services are on the 3rd floor of the garage at both the north and south curbs.
-The car rental facility is a separate building that is reached using a courtesy shuttle outside baggage claim to reach the rental car center.
+Taxis, shuttles and many car services are on the 3rd floor of the parking garage at both the north and south curbs.
+The car rental facility is in a separate building.
+Customers use a courtesy shuttle from outside baggage claim to reach the rental car center.